IEEE 1815.2 Standard Previously known as MESA-DER)

-The MESA-DER specification (version 1 released December 2018) defines the communication requirements for distributed energy resources (DER), with a special focus on utility-scale energy storage systems (ESS).
-The MESA-DER specification maps the utility SCADA protocol IEEE 1815 (DNP3) to the IEC 61850-7-420 DER information model, thus creating an interoperable profile of DER functions, monitored information, and control commands.
-MESA-DER is now becoming the IEEE 1815.2 Standard, with balloting expected in early 2024.
+The IEEE Std 1815.2 standard maps the utility SCADA protocol IEEE 1815 (DNP3) to the IEC 61850-7-420 DER semantic model (data objects), thus creating an interoperable profile of DER functions, monitored information, and control commands.

-The MESA-DER de facto standard is becoming an actual standard, IEEE 1815.2, which defines the mapping between the commonly-used utility SCADA protocol IEEE 1815 (DNP3) to the IEC 61850-7-420 DER information model, thus creating an interoperable profile of DER functions, monitored information, and control commands.
-This MESA-DER interoperable profile is defined in the DNP3 Application Note AN2018-001 and supports all the IEEE 1547 and California Rule 21 DER functions as well as additional market-based DER functions to support utility grid safe, reliable, and efficient operations.
-In addition, the MESA-DER specification covers the data exchange requirements for ESS configuration management, including ESS role-based access control (RBAC) for different ESS operational states.
+MESA-DER has become IEEE 1815.2!
+MESA-DER has been a de facto standard for several years and provides interoperable communications for Distributed Energy Resources (DER) with a special focus on utility-scale energy storage system (ESS) and modern grid functionality such as microgrids and Inverter-Based Resources (IBR).
+It is structured with two international standards: IEC 61850 and IEEE 1815 (DNP3) by mapping the IEC 61850-7-420 semantic data model standard for DER to the widely-used IEEE 1815 (DNP3) protocol standard, thus creating an interoperable profile of DER functions, monitored information, and control commands.
+IEEE 1815.2 supports all the IEEE 1547 and California Rule 21 DER functions as well as additional market-based DER functions for utility grid safe, reliable, and efficient operations.
+In addition, IEEE 1815.2 covers the data exchange requirements for ESS configuration management, including ESS role-based access control (RBAC) for different ESS operational states.
+The IEEE 1815.2 semantic model using DNP3 is one of the protocol options in IEEE 1547 revision and 1547.1a.

 This multi-year process is shown below: